 Parameter Description Trap State Specify whether to send the trap, when the operating parameter exceeds the alarm or warning threshold.
 Log State Specify whether to send the log, when the operating parameter exceeds the alarm or warning threshold.
-Unit Select the unit to be configured.
 From Port / To Port Select a range of ports to be configured.
-State Use the drop-down menu to enable or disable the DDM state Shutdown Specifies whether to shutdown the port, when the operating parameter exceeds the Alarm or Warning threshold.
+State Use the drop-down menu to enable or disable the DDM state.
+Shutdown Specify whether to shut the port down, when the operating parameter exceeds the Alarm or Warning threshold.
+Alarm - Shutdown the port when the configured alarm threshold range is exceeded.
+Warning - Shutdown the port when the configured warning threshold range is exceeded.
+None - The port will never shutdown regardless if the threshold ranges are exceeded or not.
+This is the default.